mariadb-corporation/MaxScale/Reference/MaxAdmin.md

 This mechanism can be used to provide a means of passwords entry into maxadmin or to override any of the command line option defaults.
 If a command line option is given that will still override the value in the .maxadmin file.

-The .maxadmin file may  be made read only to protect any passwords writen to that file.
+The .maxadmin file may  be made read only to protect any passwords written to that file.

 # Getting Help